 “It’s an honor to participate in this influential symposium at the Nation’s capitol, with the leaders in addiction treatment across the United States,” said Dr. Jacobs.
 “I hope my experiences here in Georgia can help guide others who are thinking of starting fellowship programs in addiction medicine.
 These programs are an important step in training physicians to take better care of patients and families struggling with addiction, and to ultimately address an urgent need to expand treatment programs across this country.”

-For more information about Bluff Plantation’s addiction services, please visit https://www.bluffplantation.com.
+For more information about Bluff’s addiction services, please visit http://www.bluffplantation.com.